nats-io/natscli/README.md

 We'll walk through the above scenario and introduce features of the CLI and of JetStream as we recreate the setup above.

-Throughout we'll show other commands like `nats-pub` and `nats-sub` to interact with the system, these are normal existing Core NATS clients, JetStream is fully usable by only using core NATS.
+Throughout this example, we'll show other commands like `nats-pub` and `nats-sub` to interact with the system.
+These are normal existing core NATS commands and JetStream is fully usable by only using core NATS.

 We'll touch on some additional features but please review the section on the design model to understand all possible permutations.

 ### Account Information

-JetStream is multi tenant and it could be that your account is not enabled for JetStream or that it is limited, you can view your limits:
+JetStream is multi-tenant so you will need to check that your account is enabled for JetStream and is not limited.
+You can view your limits as follows:

 ```nohighlight
 $ jsm account info